 Game Programming Degrees in Chicago, IL with Course Overviews

-The Chicago area has roughly six schools that offer game programming certificate and degree programs.
-Learn about the degree programs, admission info and program requirements for three of these schools to make an informed education decision.
+The Chicago area has six or more schools that offer game programming certificate and degree programs.
+Learn about the degree programs, admission info and program requirements for three of these schools, all within about five miles of downtown, and make an informed education decision.

 |Columbia College - Chicago||DePaul University||University of Illinois at Chicago|